 Heinrich Plesker, buried in the German Cemetery at Langemark, was Daniel Hörnemann's Great-Uncle.
 Daniel's research led to this moving article.

 Rev. Dr. Daniel Hörnemann, OSB - Those

-They Longed For
+They Longed For - NEW VERSION UPLOADED

 The fate of the Brothers of the Benedictine Abbey at Gerleve, Germany, who went missing during their military service.